Yarmouth South Town railway station: British Railways 1959-1970

 The station was proposed for closure under the Beeching Axe.
-In the mid-1960s it was destaffed and its four platforms reduced to one operational platform (the former platform 4).
+In the mid-1960s it became unstaffed and its four platforms reduced to one operational platform (the former platform 4).

 Freight facilities were withdrawn from the quayside area on 6 January 1967 and completely on 6 November 1967.

-The station was eventually closed on 4 May 1970 with the last departure being an all stations service to Lowestoft.
+The station was eventually closed on 4 May 1970 with the last departure being an all-stations service to Lowestoft.